AkankshaMalhotra/pypexels/README.rst

 An open source Python wrapper for the `Pexels REST API <https://www.pexels.com/api/>`_.

-The source code in Python 2.7 available on GitHub at `https://github.com/salvoventura/pypexels <https://github.com/salvoventura/pypexels>`_. <br>
+The source code in Python 2.7 available on GitHub at `https://github.com/salvoventura/pypexels <https://github.com/salvoventura/pypexels>`_.

-The source code in Python 3.5+ available on Github at `https://github.com/AkankshaMalhotra/pypexels/ <https://github.com/AkankshaMalhotra/pypexels/>`_.<br>
+The source code in Python 3.5+ available on Github at `https://github.com/AkankshaMalhotra/pypexels/ <https://github.com/AkankshaMalhotra/pypexels/>`_.

 .. note::  When using this library you still need to abide to Pexels Guidelines, which are explained on `Pexels API page <https://www.pexels.com/api/>`_